Turk Kardiyol Dern Ars. 2018; 46(2): 129-135 | DOI: 10.5543/tkda.2017.16709

 , Sefa Ünal1

 , Sinan Aydoğdu11

-Study Design: Clinical and laboratory data of 420 patients who underwent index coronary angiography for stable angina pectoris were analyzed retrospectively.
+METHODS The clinical and laboratory data of 420 patients who underwent index coronary angiography for stable angina pectoris were analyzed retrospectively.
 The functional severity of an intermediate lesion was determined by FFR.
-FFR value of >0,80 was considered as non-significant (group 1), whereas ≤0,80 was accepted as significant stenosis (group 2).
+An FFR value of >0.80 was considered non-significant (Group 1), whereas ≤0.80 was accepted as significant stenosis (Group 2).

-CONCLUSION Pre-angiographic NLR as a simple, noninvasive and inexpensive biomarker is significantly higher in patients with functionally significant coronary stenosis and it can be used to predict the hemodynamic severity of intermediate coronary stenosis in patients with stable CAD.
+CONCLUSION The pre-angiographic NLR is a simple, noninvasive, and inexpensive biomarker that was significantly higher in patients with functionally significant coronary stenosis; it can be used to predict the hemodynamic severity of intermediate coronary stenosis in patients with stable CAD.